enthusiastic-js/form-observer/docs/extras/development-notes.md

 - Providing "bookmarks" that serve as answers to questions which I'm likely to ask again in the future.
 - Opening _you_, the reader, up to my thought processes so that you can learn new things alongside me.

+## Helpful Discoveries

+### Testing

+- Unlike with [Jest](https://jestjs.io/), the mock functions in [Vitest](https://vitest.dev/) that return `Promise`s have [dynamic return `value`s](https://github.com/vitest-dev/vitest/issues/3634): When the returned `Promise` is `pending`, the return `value` is the promise itself; but after the `Promise` has `resolved`, the return `value` is the resolved value.
+This is helpful for identifying when a `Promise` is still pending and when it has resolved.
+- Code coverage with `istanbul` is [preferred](https://github.com/jestjs/jest/issues/11188) to code coverage with `v8` if the goal is accuracy; so we use `@vitest/coverage-istanbul`.
+However, [`istanbul ignore` comments are lost](https://github.com/vitest-dev/vitest/issues/2021) when `vitest` runs against TS files.
+To circumvent this problem, we need to add the `@preserve` directive to any `ignore` comments.
+This is perhaps another reason to use JSDocs for libraries.
+That said, this issue might actually be a flaw in Vitest that pops up on rare occasions (specifically when it comes to minimization, though this problem would be manually solvable after running a build step).

 ## Answers to Curious Questions

 ### Why are you attaching event handlers to the `Document` instead of attaching them directly to `HTMLElement`s?